Accumulator Precision

 When use_fp16_accum=True is resolved (per-module, global, or env):

-1. Production pool: F16Acc tiles (40/42 forward, equivalent dgrad variants) are added to the autotune candidate pool.
-When the flag is unset, only F32Acc production tiles are benchmarked.
+1. mask_gemm pool: F16Acc tiles (40/42 forward, equivalent dgrad variants) are added to the autotune candidate pool.
+When the flag is unset, only F32Acc mask_gemm tiles are benchmarked.

 2. CUTLASS pool: Every CUTLASS entry's accumulator_type parameter is rewritten to torch.float16.
 Without the flag, CUTLASS runs with its default fp32 accumulator.

 Both the adaptive (auto) and trimmed pools default to F32Acc only.
-Setting WARPCONVNET_AB_ALGO_MODE=all or explicitly naming production via the env config includes F16Acc tiles regardless of the flag; the flag is the normal gate for adaptive/trimmed pools.
+Setting WARPCONVNET_FWD_ALGO_MODE=all / WARPCONVNET_DGRAD_ALGO_MODE=all, or explicitly naming mask_gemm via the env config, includes F16Acc tiles regardless of the flag; the flag is the normal gate for adaptive/trimmed pools.

 Which Tiles Use FP16 Accumulator